 - Obtain documentation from the student explaining why he failed to earn academic credit and

-- The student did not enroll only to receive credit balance
+- The student did not enroll only to receive a credit balance

 Justification must be documented and could include: